ItzikSdev/node-ts-k8s-webserver/readme.md

     This will show the external IP and port where your service is accessible.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.